AdobeDocs/id-service.en/help/implementation-guides/test-verify.md

 description: These instructions, tools, and procedures help you determine if the ID service is working properly.
 These tests apply to the ID service in general and for different ID service and Experience Cloud solution combinations.
 keywords: ID Service
 seo-description: These instructions, tools, and procedures help you determine if the ID service is working properly.
 These tests apply to the ID service in general and for different ID service and Experience Cloud solution combinations.
-seo-title: Test and verify the Experience Platform Identity Service
+seo-title: Test and verify the Experience Cloud Identity Service
-title: Test and verify the Experience Platform Identity Service
+title: Test and verify the Experience Cloud Identity Service
 uuid: 442de9c3-c265-4412-89bd-aeaa286ddad6
 ---

-# Test and verify the Experience Platform Identity Service{#test-and-verify-the-experience-cloud-id-service}
+# Test and verify the Experience Cloud Identity Service{#test-and-verify-the-experience-cloud-id-service}

 These instructions, tools, and procedures help you determine if the ID service is working properly.
 These tests apply to the ID service in general and for different ID service and Experience Cloud solution combinations.